 Put simply, this is why:

 If you scroll through my gallery of unsettlingly close-up selfies, you may notice an unfortunate development happening around my eye area.
 No, that’s not red eyeshadow.
 Alas, it is a case of contact dermatitis.
-Yes, despite being diligent about patch testing the bleach, I somehow still ended up with a pretty gnarly allergic reaction.
+Yes, despite being diligent about patch-testing the bleach, I somehow still ended up with a pretty gnarly allergic reaction.

 To be fair, according to my dermatologist, the bleach may not be the culprit.
 Given my occupation as BURO’s resident lab rat, it could be any one of the countless beauty products I use on a week-to-week basis.
 Plus, considering that the changes in my eyelids only kicked in around a week after my second bleaching session, it is a pretty delayed reaction.

-That said, I can’t think of any other major changes I’ve made with my routine and so, to be on the safe side, I have elected to never bleach my brows again.
+That said, I can’t think of any other major changes I’ve made to my routine and so, to be on the safe side, I have elected to never bleach my brows again.
 It was, quite simply, not worth the dermatitis.
 Further, until my eyelids clear up, I have been forbidden from using any and all products (exempting my new derm-approved routine), which is a major inconvenience given my line of work.
 Alas, what’s done is done and I’m not about to risk a sequel.

 Of course, this pro-brow decision comes at the glee of my mother and my partner, both of whom were adamant haters in my bleached brow endeavours (boo!).
 All in all, in the future, should I ever wish to ditch my brows again, I’ll be opting to block them out with makeup instead.